Gaj Yatra: Elephant Corridor Preservation - India

 What is IFAW doing to help elephants?

-We also support rangers who work on the front lines to protect elephants from poaching.
-In addition, we fight the illegal wildlife trade around the globe, including cybercrime.
+Part of our work includes supporting rangers who work on the front lines to protect elephants from poaching.
+In addition, we fight the illegal wildlife trade around the globe, including cybercrime, stopping the trafficking of products like elephant ivory.
+We also aid in the rescue, rehabilitation, and post-release monitoring of orphaned elephant calves in Zambia and Zimbabwe.

 Related content